apache/tvm/apps/hexagon_api/README.md

 in the path is the toolchain version number, which is specific to the version of the SDK.

+Additionally, the variable `USE_OUTPUT_BINARY_DIR` can be set to indicate the location where the generated binaries will be placed.
+If not set, it defaults to `hexagon_rpc` subdirectory in the current build directory.

 ## Build

-The build will create a subdirectory `hexagon_rpc` with the following binaries
+The build will generate the following binaries:
 - `tvm_runtime.so`: TVM runtime for Android (shared library).
 - `tvm_rpc_android`: RPC server for Android.
 - `libhexagon_rpc_skel.so`: RPC library for Hexagon.